Bader-Research/CellBuzz/README.md

     file-compression application based on the zlib library.
 For our Cell/B.E. implementation of gzip, we achieve an average speedup of 2.9 in compression over current workstations.
-Reference:

--- "[High Performance Combinatorial Algorithm Design on the Cell Broadband Engine Processor](https://davidbader.net/publication/2007-bamk/)," D.A.
+    - "[High Performance Combinatorial Algorithm Design on the Cell Broadband Engine Processor](https://davidbader.net/publication/2007-bamk/)," D.A.
 Bader, V. Agarwal, K. Madduri, and S. Kang, Parallel